Best budget Caribbean destination for every kind of trip

 Best cheap Caribbean destination for all-inclusives where everyone speaks English: Montego Bay and Ocho Rios, Jamaica

 There are a few Caribbean islands where English is the dominant language, but none are in the same price category as Jamaica.
-Of course you'll have fluent English speakers at front desks of resorts in Dominican Republic or Mexico, though at the more affordable resorts the English-language skills are only required for key positions.
+Of course you’ll have fluent English speakers at front desks of resorts in Dominican Republic or Mexico, though at the more affordable resorts the English-language skills are only required for key positions.
 In Jamaica, everyone speaks English, which could be important for some guests.
 Montego Bay and Ocho Rios (including the north-facing beaches between them) are the two best places for all-inclusive resorts.

-The Montego Bay Airport is almost as large and busy as the Punta Cana Airport, but it's nowhere near as efficient.
+The Montego Bay Airport is almost as large and busy as the Punta Cana Airport, but it’s nowhere near as efficient.
 Still, you can be at your resort about an hour after you land, if you get a bit lucky, and after that it should be smooth sailing.
 Montego Bay even has an amazing Sandals resort with overwater bungalows for those with larger budgets.

 It’s worth noting that the actual towns of Montego Bay and Ocho Rios are pretty disappointing, so this area is really best for those wanting an all-inclusive experience.